 In the Commonwealth of Pennsylvania, corporate entities are not required to file annual reports.
-They are required, however, to file a decennial report during calendar year 2021.
+They are required, however, to file a decennial report during the calendar year 2021.

 What is a Decennial Report?

 The decennial report is a report filed to indicate that a Pennsylvania entity continues to exist and that its name is still in use.
 Pennsylvania entities are required to file the decennial report, as the name suggests, every ten tears.
 The report must be filed in the years ending with “1”: for example, 2011, 2021, and 2031.